SCRT-HQ/VaporShell/docs/glossary/Add-VSElasticLoadBalancingV2TargetGroupMatcher.md

----
-layout: glossary
-title: Add-VSElasticLoadBalancingV2TargetGroupMatcher
-categories: glossary
-label1: Category
-data1: Documentation
-label2: Depth
-data2: Deep
-schema: 2.0.0
----

 # Add-VSElasticLoadBalancingV2TargetGroupMatcher

 ## SYNOPSIS
-Adds an AWS::ElasticLoadBalancingV2::TargetGroup.Matcher resource property to the template
+Adds an AWS::ElasticLoadBalancingV2::TargetGroup.Matcher resource property to the template.
+Specifies the HTTP codes that healthy targets must use when responding to an HTTP health check.

 ## SYNTAX